 Phillip's presentation on 'Is the Queen a Georgist' was full of economic insights into how the land game drives the business cycle.

-Phillip revealed that the Queen, as Sovereign of the UK, pays a significant land rent to the UK Treasury.
-The Queen’s property company is called the Crown Estate but it is not part of the Queen’s private wealth as it always passes from one sovereign to the next.
-The Crown Estate:
+The speech is economics based.
+Phil reveals that the Queen, as Sovereign of the UK, pays a significant land rent to the UK Treasury.
+The Queen’s property company - The Crown Estate is not part of the Queen’s private wealth as it always passes from one sovereign to the next.

 delivered a record of £328.8 million to the Treasury last year, up 8.1 per cent on 2015.
 In the past decade it has returned more than £2.6 billion to the exchequer.